jpulse-net/jpulse-framework/templates/README.md

 # %SITE_NAME% - Site based on jPulse Framework v1.0.4

-A production-ready jPulse Framework site created with `npx jpulse-setup`.
+A production-ready jPulse Framework site created with `npx jpulse configure`.

 ___________________________________________________________
 ## 📝 About This README